 10. Italy Tips for Travel – Plan Ahead

 The best Italy tip for travel is to plan ahead.
 Your trip is going to be awesome.
 To make it even more special make sure to put some time into planning.
-If you need itinerary ideas check out my post on One Week Itinerary Options.
-This will give you 4 options on where to go.

 I highly recommend getting an Italy Travel Guidebook before you plan your trip.